 is available 9 AM - 5 PM (Monday-Friday) to consult with you on any information need including literature searches, EndNote, RefWorks, Mendeley, and resource access problems.
 You can reach the on-call librarian at 275-2487, Miner_Information@urmc.rochester.edu, or by visiting Miner Library.

 Miner provides group and one-on-one instruction for all library-supported databases and technologies including EndNote, RefWorks, Mendeley, PubMed, Web of Science, CINAHL, Blackboard, and bioinformatics tools.
 Contact your library liaison to arrange a consultation or visit Miner's Classes page to register for a session.

 Journal articles and books not owned by Miner can be ordered from other libraries using the ILLiad system.
 In addition, if you are unable to come to Miner, you can order copies of articles from Miner's older print journals using ILLiad.
-There is a small charge for this service.
 See Interlibrary Loan & Copy Service for more information.